Is DDR5-8000 Worth the Premium?

-G.Skill and Kingston have both released consumer DDR5-8000 kits this week, with 32GB (2x16GB) kits available starting at $189.
-These represent the fastest validated DDR5 speeds available to consumers.
+G.Skill and Kingston both ship consumer DDR5-8000 kits, with 32GB (2x16GB) kits available starting around $179.
+These represent the fastest factory-validated DDR5 speeds available to consumers — but "fastest on paper" and "fastest in your games" are not the same thing.

 Gaming (1080p, CPU-limited scenarios):